ABE high resolution bathymetry of the Brothers volcano, looking into the caldera from the south.

 Read the NZASRoF'07 Final Cruise Report (4.7 Mb, PDF)

-camera icon Take a Virtual Tour of ABEís High Resolution Bathymetry, Collected at Brothers Submarine Volcano!
+camera icon Take a virtual tour of ABE’s high-resolution bathymetry, collected at Brothers submarine volcano!
 (Quicktime, 1 Mb.)

-The 2007 New Zealand American Ring of Fire exploration expedition has been an outstanding success for all partners.
-Last night Dana Yoerger (the ABE Team Leader) brought down the final map of the caldera of Brothers volcano and we just sat there in silence for a few seconds staring at it, knowing that we were probably the first to see a submarine volcanic caldera as it really "is".
-Flying into the volcano, you pass over the two cones, the large smooth-sided cone with its small crater that is the site of most of the recent volcanic activity, and the smaller cone to the right that is partially eroded, but still has intense hydrothermal activity at its summit.
-As you approach the wall of the caldera, the rugged topography created by the degradation of the rocks from older eruptions is apparent.
-The comprehensive, co-located topographic, magnetic and water column mapping of Brothers Volcano is a new tool to explore this “type” submarine volcano in greater detail than ever before.
+The New Zealand American Ring of Fire 2007 expedition has been an outstanding success for all partners.
+Last night, out automous benthic explorer (ABE) team leader, Dana Yoerger, showed us the final map of the caldera (depressions) of Brothers Volcano.
+We just sat there, staring at it in silence for a few seconds, knowing that we were probably the first to see a submarine volcanic caldera as it really "is."
+Flying into the volcano, you pass over the two cones: the large smooth-sided cone with its small crater that is the site of most of the recent volcanic activity, and the smaller cone (to the right) that is partially eroded but still has intense hydrothermal activity at its summit.
+As you approach the wall of the caldera, the rugged topography (surface features) created by the degradation of the rocks from older eruptions is apparent.
+The comprehensive, co-located topographic, magnetic, and water-column mapping of Brothers Volcano is a new tool for exploring this “type” submarine volcano, and we are seeing it in greater detail than ever before.

 Sign up for the Ocean Explorer E-mail Update List.